roytang/blog/content/posts/2007/12/ptq-kuala-lumpur-4.md

 url: /2007/12/ptq-kuala-lumpur-4/
 ---

 The last qualifier in the Philippines, held last December 16.
-I wasn&'t able to attend the Gold Rush the day before due to prior commitments, so this was my last tournament for the year.
+I wasn't able to attend the Gold Rush the day before due to prior commitments, so this was my last tournament for the year.

 I opened a pool with a lot of removal: